Piff the Magic Dragon: Awards

 Van der Put won the 2008 British Ring Close-up Magician of the Year, while The Magic Circle awarded him their 2011 Close-up Magician of the Year, 2012 Stage Magician of the Year (as Piff), and 2013 Carlton Award.
 In 2013, the Circle also inducted him into their Inner Ring with Gold Star.
+In 2023, he was awarded Academy of Magical Arts Magician of the Year.